donovancrichton/BANNH/README.md

 * Latex
 * Python 2.8 (for latex minted package)
 * `ad` https://hackage.haskell.org/package/ad
-This has only been tested on a linux machine running Ubutnu 16.04 however there is no reason why it cannot be built and compiled on linux, windows and mac.
+This has only been tested on a Linux machine running Ubuntu 16.04 however there is no reason why it cannot be built and compiled on Linux, windows and mac.

 ## Outcome
-The neural network trains in a reasonable time for small mathematical functions, unfortunately even on a tiny image classification data set (60 x 1kb images), the performance is atrocious.
+The neural network trains in a reasonable time for small mathematical functions, unfortunately even on a tiny image classification data set (60 x 1KB images), the performance is atrocious.
 This was due in part to my use of the `ad` library, much faster performance could be obtained by calculating the derivatives manually.
 The other part was due to my inexperience with reasoning